echaozh/zalora-task/README.md

-# Simple Restful service for shoes
+# Simple RESTful service for shoes

 ## The project